MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-add-report.md

 ---
-title: Embed a report page into PowerPoint
+title: Add a live Power BI report page to PowerPoint
-description: With the Power BI report add-in for PowerPoint, you can easily embed interactive Power BI report pages in PowerPoint slides.
+description: Learn how to add a live Power BI report page to a PowerPoint slide using the Power BI PowerPoint add-in, and how to work with the report page in PowerPoint.
 author: paulinbar
 ms.author: painbar
 ms.reviewer: ''